-The Australian Helloworld Travel Volleyroos are showing no fear, despite the daunting task of drawing the same pool as Volleyball
+The Australian helloworld travel Volleyroos are showing no fear, despite the daunting task of drawing the same pool as Volleyball super

 Volleyroo Luke Perry is super excited for the challenge and says that’s just the way Aussies like it.